sebastianchristopher/Java8OCANotes/README.md

 }
 ```
 * an explicit constructor means the compiler won't insert a default no-args constructor
-* if the parent class has an explicit constructor, with an argument, the child must match this
+* if the parent class has an explicit constructor, with an argument, the child must also have an explicit constructor
 * a default constructor will not be inserted by the compiler
 ```java
 public class Parent{